Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

     type: Number

-    description: Time limit for taking action for unverified users, in minutes.
+    description: Time limit for taking action for unverified users, in minutes

     default: 30